 International Dentist Program — D.D.S.

-The International Dentist Program, founded by Dr. Lloyd Baum in 1985, is designed to allow qualified dentists educated in countries outside the United States to earn a Doctor of Dental Surgery (D.D.S.) degree in the United States.
+The International Dentist Program, founded by Dr. Lloyd Baum in 1985, is designed to allow qualified dentists educated in countries outside the United States to earn the Doctor of Dental Surgery (D.D.S.) degree in the United States.
 More than 486 students from eighty-one countries have graduated from the program.

 The D.D.S. degree from a U.S. dental college is an educational requirement for eligibility to take the dental licensure examination in many states.
 The program has a minimum length of two academic years (twenty-four calendar months); but it may be extended, when necessary, to meet the needs of a particular student.

-The student is also subject to the conditions of registration, attendance, financial policy, governing practices, and graduation requirements outlined in Section II and in the School of Dentistry general information in Section III of this CATALOG.
+The student is subject to the conditions of registration, attendance, financial policy, governing practices, and graduation requirements outlined in Section II and in the School of Dentistry general information in Section III of this CATALOG.

 Applications are available online at <http://www.adea.org/>.
 Requests for information are accepted by e-mail or telephone.

 - Dental degree from a recognized international dental school.

 - Successful completion of the National Dental Board Examination, Part I and Part II.